remix-run/react-router/packages/react-router/docs/api/Route.md

 }
 ```

 When you use `component` (instead of `render`, below) the router uses [`React.createElement`](https://facebook.github.io/react/docs/react-api.html#createelement) to create a new [React element](https://facebook.github.io/react/docs/rendering-elements.html) from the given component.
-That means if you provide an inline function you will get a lot of undesired remounting.
+That means if you provide an inline function, you are creating a new component every render.
+This results in the existing component unmounting and the new component mounting instead of just updating the existing component.
 For inline rendering, use the `render` prop (below).

 ## render: func